BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step6.md

 ## Why do we want to use Github Actions?

 CI can save a lot of time due to its automation.
 By having a functioning, automated and stable pipeline, teams can save a lot of time by focusing on the important thing instead: developing a good product.
-Depending on how you use Github actions, you can by combining it with CI mergea code between different teams without creating major conflicts and be sure that everything works as intended.
+Depending on how you use Github actions, you can by combining it with CI merge code between different teams without creating major conflicts and be sure that everything works as intended.

 ## How do we use Github Actions workflow in our app?